Steps to Starting A Business, Step Three: The Business License – Part 1 of 2

 To look up a the new business name, begin by going to the appropriate State’s Business website page.
 For instance, if you live in Virginia, you would go to the State’s Name Availability Page.
 Type in the business name and click ‘Enter’!
-This site will check it against the already registered businesses within that State’s database of names.
-These are the records on file in that State and this is the first place to begin.
+The name will be checked against the already registered businesses within that State’s database of names.

 Did the business name pass the ‘name game’ test?
 The site should indicate if the business name is available or not.